2023-09-13 18:00:00

 What would the ideal charging solution for your electric vehicle be for you?

 But in reality, the overwhelming majority of electric car owners charge at home.
 It is this observation which encouraged the EDF Pulse & You co-ideation platform to look into the issue.
 What would be the ideal home charging solution for your electric vehicle?
 How to have it installed, at what cost or with what features?
 More than 500 experiences have already been shared.
 Among which, a certain number of questions.
-So for those who have questions about the possibilities of charging their future electric car at home, here are some answers.
+So for those who have questions regarding the possibilities of charging their future electric car at home, here are some answers.

 Did you know ?